dominodatalab/domino-research/bridge/README.md

 #### 4. Query your Deployed Models

 That's it!
 Bridge will begin syncing model versions from MlFlow to SageMaker.
-When you push a new version, bridge will update the `latest` endpoint.
+When you push a new version, Bridge will update the `latest` endpoint.
 If you tag a new version for `Staging` or `Production`, Bridge will update the respective endpoint.
 Welcome to RegistryOps :tada:.